spaxxomatic/esp8266_iot_node/README.md

 Sensor (button) state will be published to /sensor/<MAC_ADDRESS>

 The SW subscribes to /config/<MAC_ADDRESS> for receiving configuration messages.

-The config must be sent as JSON.
+The config data is JSON-formatted, as follows:
-Configuration options:
 {"deepsleep":1} - enables the deep sleep mode of ESP {"location":<location_name>} - sets the location info , example {"location":"basement_door"}
 {"log_freq":<int>} - logging